Cricket Australia: National teams

-Domestic teams, playing national tournaments
+These teams participate in various national and international competitions, promoting the growth of cricket among players with disabilities.

+Domestic teams

-Cricket Australia also maintains a healthy but independent association with the Australian Cricketers' Association to provide proper player's rights and welfare requirements.
+Cricket Australia also maintains a healthy but independent association with the Australian Cricketers' Association to provide proper player's rights, welfare requirements and pay agreements.

+Domestic Tournaments

 History

 The first centralised authority for the administration of cricket in Australia was established in 1892 when representatives from the state associations of New South Wales, South Australia and Victoria came together to establish the Australasian Cricket Council.
 However the Australasian Cricket Council was disbanded in 1898, and what is now known as Cricket Australia was established in 1905 as the "Australian Board of Control for International Cricket".
 Before its establishment, tours by Australian teams to England were organised and funded by private groups or by the players themselves.
 Similarly, invitations to English teams were made by private promoters or by individual clubs, such as the Melbourne Cricket Club.
 The Australasian Cricket Council's one lasting action was to establish the Sheffield Shield, the first-class cricket competition between the Australian colonies.

 These early tours were lucrative for the players and promoters and cricket administrators looked to find ways to channel some of this money to the destitute clubs, through the state associations.
 Formal discussions began in January 1905 in Sydney for the formation of a body to take control of tours from the players.
 A draft constitution was discussed by members of the New South Wales, Victoria, South Australian and Queensland associations.
 The first meeting of the new board was held at Wesley College in Melbourne on 6 May 1905.

 The foundation members were the New South Wales Cricket Association and the Victorian Cricket Association.
 South Australia's delegates refused to join the Board because the Board structure denied the players any representation.
 The Queensland Cricket Association was represented as an observer only.

 Queensland did decide to formally join the association with one delegate member the following year, and the constitution was amended in 1906, so that New South Wales, South Australia and Victoria would each have three permanent representatives, and Queensland one representative.
 In 1907 Tasmania was permitted to send a single representative, and Western Australia did likewise in 1913.
 Changes to this structure were made in 1914 and 1974 respectively when Queensland and Western Australia formally increased their representation to two each.

-As a result of the strict border policies introduced by the Australian government due to the Coronavirus epidemic, Cricket Australia effectively withdrew its team from Test match competition from February to November 2021.
-During this period England and India played 11 Test matches and Pakistan and the West Indies each played 8 Tests.
-The Australian Test team resumed international competition at the Gabba on December 8 against England.
+In 2001, Cricket Australia established the National Indigenous Cricket Advisory Committee (NICAC), which in 2002 established a strategic plan, "Two Cultures: Australia's New Cricket Tradition".
+Ngadjuri man Vince Copley was the inaugural co-chair of the committee.

 Name changes

-Cricket Australia has had three different names since its foundation.
+Cricket Australia has operated under three different names since its foundation.
 They are: